 From there, we worked with stakeholders and AI adoption teams within each of those organizations to prioritize roles according to a rubric of criteria.
 Those criteria focused on enthusiasm for adoption, readiness for the next level of engagement, the number of people represented by that role within their organization, and Copilot’s applicability for their work—especially for repetitive, context-rich, or communication-intensive tasks.

 “In HR, for example, we ensured there was complete thinking regarding a reimagination of our business functional architecture,” says Christopher Fernandez, corporate vice president in HR.
-“We identified key roles and corresponding workflows that could directly benefit from Copilot for Microsoft 365 by removing mundane and repetitive tasks and providing insight to creative solutions needed to deliver business value.”
+“We identified key roles and corresponding workflows that could directly benefit from Microsoft 365 Copilot by removing mundane and repetitive tasks and providing insight to creative solutions needed to deliver business value.”

 After we identified those roles, we moved into focus-group sessions with 10 to 20 participants, all selected because they had been actively using Copilot and could provide practical ideas and suggestions.
 It was an opportunity to tap into willing talent and let our leaders lead.